Check Your Head: Music

+Release

+The album released on April 21, 1992, and represented a comeback for the group, peaking at No. 10 on the Billboard 200 and eventually being certified 2x platinum.
+The album was also supported by five singles: "Pass the Mic", "So What'cha Want", "Jimmy James", "Gratitude, and "Professor booty".

 The Beastie Boys toured with the Rollins Band and Cypress Hill in early 1992 to support Check Your Head.

 Critical reception

 In The New York Times, James Bernard wrote that the "frenzied hybrid" of musical styles on Check Your Head "is tough to follow but well worth the effort", concluding that the album "demonstrates that the Beastie Boys will risk commercial failure to do what they please."
 Adam Higginbotham gave it a four-out-of-five rating in Select and called it an "excellent" record that he nonetheless felt would sell poorly due to its "hopelessly eccentric" nature.
 Chicago Tribune critic Greg Kot awarded it three out of four stars and credited the Beastie Boys for "showing surprising resiliency and versatility", while Steven Blush of Spin praised the album's "thick, deep, textured, and varied" songs and emphasis on groove.
 Writing for Rolling Stone, Kevin Powell deemed it the group's "most unconventional outing to date" and found its eclecticism "confusing at times" but distinctive, giving the album three-and-a-half stars out of five.
 At the end of 1992, Check Your Head was named the year's fourth-best album by Spin, and it placed fifth in The Village Voices Pazz & Jop critics' poll.

 Stephen Dalton was less impressed in NME, rating Check Your Head six out of ten and finding that the Beastie Boys had regressed as lyricists, "mimicking the music's laid back laziness and trading much of their trademark humour for seemingly improvised shouting matches."
 In Entertainment Weekly, David Browne gave it a "D" grade and panned it as "sophomoric" and sounding "as if it were recorded underwater."
 Robert Christgau deemed the album a "great concept" executed only "halfway there at best" in a year-end essay for The Village Voice, later assigning it a "neither" rating.